oleg-cherednik/reflection-utils/README.md

 // argThree == "args_1_x2_true"
 ```

-#### Invoke not static method with given name and any number of arguments
+#### Invoke not static method with a given name and any number of arguments

 ```java
 String argThree = MethodUtils.invokeMethod(person, "getArgThree"